gysi/multi-llm-img-to-text-on-modal/README.md

 print(response.json()["description"])
 ```

-### LMDeploy OpenAI-Compatible API
+### LMDeploy OpenAI-Compatible API (TODO: This here is not tested)

 The application uses LMDeploy's OpenAI-compatible API server, which provides an interface that's compatible with the OpenAI API.
 This means you can use the OpenAI Python client to interact with the model, making it easy to integrate with existing tools and workflows.

-For advanced usage, you can interact directly with the LMDeploy API server:
+You can interact directly with the LMDeploy API server:

 ```python
 from openai import OpenAI